 - 3-stop (NDx8)

-- The Hoya glass has 6 layers HMC multi-coatings applied for sharp, glare-free viewing
+- 6 layers of Hoya multi-coating (HMC) for sharp, glare-free viewing

-- Great for shooting waterfalls, moving water and clouds.
+- Useful for waterfalls, moving water and clouds

-- Allows for great control over Shutter and Aperture in bright lighting conditions
+- Allows for more control over shutter and aperture in bright lighting conditions

-In conditions of extreme light intensity, such as sunshine on snowy mountains or on the beach, or when using a cine/video camera, ND (Neutral Density) filters are recommended as essential.
+In conditions of extreme light intensity, such as sunshine on snowy mountains or on the beach, or when using a cine/video camera, neutral density (ND) filters are an essential addition.

-Neutral Density filters are often ignored by photographers, but they have several uses and offer the possibility to achieve otherwise unachievable results.
-ND filters appear a neutral grey and reduce the amount of light reaching the sensor, they have no affect on color balance.
+Neutral Density (ND) filters are often ignored by photographers, but they have several uses and offer the possibility to achieve otherwise impossible results.
+ND filters appear a neutral grey and reduce the amount of light reaching the sensor.
+They have no affect on color balance.
 They are available in 1-stop (NDx2), 2-stop (NDx4) and 3-stop (NDx4) light reducing grades in a variety of common sizes.

 They have four main uses:

-1) To enable slow shutter speeds to be used, especially with fast films, to record movement in subjects such as waterfalls, clouds, cars, seas etc.
+1) To enable slower shutter speeds to be used, especially with fast films, to record movement in subjects such as waterfalls, clouds, cars, seas, etc...

-2) To decrease depth of field by allowing wider apertures to be used, which helps separate subjects from their background.
+2) To decrease depth-of-field by allowing wider apertures to be used, helping separate subjects from their background.

-3) To decrease the effective ISO of high speed film (ie: above ISO400) and allow it to be used outdoors in blight situations.
+3) To decrease the effective ISO of high speed film (e.g.: above ISO400) and allow it to be used outdoors in bright situations.

-4) To allow cine and video cameras (which have fixed shutter speeds) to film subjects such as snow, sand or other bright scenes which would normally cause over-exposure.
+4) To allow cine and video cameras (which have fixed shutter speeds) to film subjects such as snow, sand or other bright scenes that would normally cause over-exposure.

 Filter Factor: 1 to 3 stops Glass Type: Hoya Optical Number of Multi-Coatings: 6 Layers / 3 per side Hardened Top Layer: No Anti-Static: No Frame Construction: Standard Profile / Aluminum Front Filter Threads: Yes